AleMorales9011/ForgeWare/001-USER,DIRECTORIES & PERMISSION STRUCTURE/Readme.md

 Owner (first set of three): "rwx" - This translates to read, write, and execute permissions for the owner (user who owns the file).
 Group (second set of three): "r--" - This translates to read permission only for the group.
 Others (third set of three): "r--" - This translates to read permission only for others (users who are not the owner and not in the group).

+## Conclusion
+By utilizing Bash scripting for user account management on her server, Jane gains several advantages:

+- Security: Scripts allow her to define specific user permissions, restricting access to sensitive data outside an employee's designated tasks.
+This reduces the risk of accidental or intentional data breaches.
+- Efficiency: Scripts automate repetitive tasks like user creation, saving her valuable time compared to manually configuring each account.
+- Accuracy: Scripts minimize human error by ensuring consistent configuration for each new user.
+- Organization: Scripts provide a documented and repeatable process for user management, promoting a clean and organized server environment.
+- Scalability: As "Crafty Corner" grows, scripts can easily adapt to accommodate additional users without manual intervention.